 We may earn a commission for purchases through links on our site.
 Learn more

-Using a passcode on your iPhone will help to keep your data and personal information safe.
-However, entering a passcode every time you turn your device on can be a hassle.
+Using a passcode on your iPhone can help to keep your data and personal information safe.
+However, entering a passcode every time you turn on your device can be a hassle.
 Regardless of the reason, disabling your passcode is easy to do through the settings app.